Trump’s Trade War Escalates As China Promises Retaliation

-The Chinese government has promised that it would hit back if the Trump administration followed through with its threats to place a 25 percent tariff on Chinese exports, CNBCreports.
+The Chinese government has promised that it would hit back if the Trump administration followed through with its threats to place a 25 percent tariff on Chinese exports, CNBC reports.

 Currently, the tariff sits at 10 percent, the initial rate set by Trump to try and put pressure on China to cave into the administration’s demands on trade, but on Wednesday Chinese officials said that “blackmail would not work”.

-Among the items that would be targeted in the tariffs include his favored issues of car products, steel, and aluminum reports the Inquisitr.
+Among the items that would be targeted in the tariffs include his favored issues of car products, steel, and aluminum, reports the Inquisitr.
 The tariffs would target a total of $200 billion worth of goods, and would significantly escalate the war of words between the two countries.

 China has consistently argued that the United States’ handling of the trade discussions are bullying and has refused to give in to Trump’s tactics, which the government says will continue to not work.

 “U.S. pressure and blackmail won’t have an effect,” said Geng Shuang a Foreign Ministry spokesman said in his regular news briefing.
-“If the United States takes further escalatory steps, China will inevitably take countermeasures and we will resolutely protect our legitimate rights.
+“If the United States takes further escalatory steps, China will inevitably take countermeasures and we will resolutely protect our legitimate rights.”

 With the two countries, the two largest economies in the world any escalation in the trade war could set back the entire global economy, limiting the growth of recent years with many U.S. investment groups condemning the hard-line stance of the Trump administration.